vijaychandar2002/Settyl_task/README.md

 ## Check out the deployed version of the app

+Deployed Version
+You can check out the deployed version of the app [here](https://settyl-task.onrender.com/predict/).

 The API accepts POST requests with the external status description in the body.

 1. Open Postman or any other API testing tool.